-(The page was last updated on 15 January 2020)
+(The page was last updated on 25 July 2022)

-What will happen with EU funded projects?
+Should I continue with my EU funded projects?

 Please contact your EU BDO for further information and support if you are planning to apply to any EU sources of funding.